 Fig. 9.
-Number of p.e versus the distance from the PMT's for AMCRYS-H strip samples.
-For this measurement, Kuraray Y11 (175) fibres have been used.
+Number of p.e. versus the distance from the PMTs for AMCRYS-H strip samples (the different colours correspond to different strips.
+For this measurement, Kuraray Y11 (175) fibres have been used).

 Fig. 10.
-Light collection versus the position of the WLS fibre piece.
+Light collection versus the position of the WLS fibre piece (the first and last points, faraway from the detection point and presenting a low signal rate, are affected by electronic noise, radioactivity and cosmic rays).